 The OMEP MISSION is raised in Article 2.1 of its Constitution: to defend and promote the rights of

 The Convention on the Rights of the Child (UNCRC) is the international treaty, ratified by almost every State in the world, which recognizes the human rights of children and obliges governments to comply with them.
 In General Comment No. 7 (2005) the Committee on the Rights of the Child reaffirms that “Young children are right holders” and should be applied holistically in early childhood, taking into account the principles of universality, indivisibility and interdependence of all human rights.
 While States have priority responsibility, civil society must also contribute to the

-The committees organize congresses, seminars, courses, prizes and incentives in response to the training needs of the various actors in the ECCE systems in different educational and social contexts.
+The committees organize congresses, seminars, courses, prizes and incentives in response to the training needs of the various actors in the ECCE systems, in different educational and social contexts.